P站视频

 Possible complications depend on the extent of the surgery and on a person's health beforehand.
 Serious problems can include:

 You will most likely need to stay in the hospital for several days after surgery.
 If the surgeon opens your chest for the operation, the incision will hurt for some time after surgery.
-Your activity will be limited for at least a month or two.
+You will probably have to limit your activity for at least a month or two.

-Some people may need to have part or all of a lung removed.
-If your lungs are in good condition (other than the presence of the cancer) you can usually go back to normal activities after a lobe or even an entire lung has been removed.
+If the cancer has spread there, some people may need to have part or all of a lung removed.
+If your lungs are in good condition (other than the presence of the cancer) you can usually go back to normal activities after part of a lung or even an entire lung has been removed.
 If you already have lung problems such as emphysema or chronic bronchitis (which are common among people who smoke heavily), you may become short of breath with activities after surgery.

 For more general information about surgery as a treatment for cancer, see Cancer Surgery.